Ironwall Lexical Specification

 5.2 C-visible signatures

 When C calls Ironwall, it does not use the declared-C iw_value_t ABI directly.
-Instead it uses a host-friendly ABI:
+Instead it uses the C boundary ABI:

 At present, only the types in the table above are supported for C calling Ironwall.
 Other types must not be used as parameters or return values of exported Ironwall functions.